cboudereau/fpddd/README.md

 In that part, caching technique is discussed, CQS is a kind of caching by taking care of the events to update the read model (cache)

+###  Using the Language in an Example: A Cargo Shipping System